prchlmrie/Flyzona/README.md

-# Flyzona – Modern Zoo Web Application with PHP & phpMyAdmin
+# Flyzona – Modern Zoo Web-Based with PHP & phpMyAdmin

-Flyzona is a zoo-themed web application that simulates a real modern zoo system.
+Flyzona is a zoo-themed web-based that simulates a real modern zoo system.
 It includes user registration, login with password hashing, an admin dashboard for managing users, and member-exclusive access to galleries, events, and fun facts.

 ---